Quick Facts About Hannah

 Focus & Goals of the First Lesson

-I always like to send students home on Day 1 with one new song learned so that they have something exciting to practice and show off over the week.
+I aim to send students home feeling good about one new song or skill so that they have something exciting to practice and show off over the week.

-My training in Music Education deepened my understanding of how to connect with learners to create an enjoyable musical experience.
+My training in Music Education deepened my understanding of how to connect with and adapt to all kinds of learners to create an enjoyable musical experience.

 In my lessons, students are always encouraged to push their limits and try new things!

-I teach a variety of styles, including Classical, Musical Theater, Jazz, Folk, and Pop, as well as note-reading, improvisation, and technique.
+I am able to teach a variety of styles, including Classical, Musical Theater, Pop, Rock, and Folk, as well as note-reading, ear-training, improvisation, theory, and technique.

 Additional Experience & Instruments